NinaYavicoli/weather-data-analysis/README.md

 ## Description

-This program retrieves historical weather data for a selected location and date using the Open-Meteo API.
+This program was created in PyCharm and retrieves historical weather data for a selected location and date using the Open-Meteo API.
 It collects data for the most recent five years and calculates summary statistics for temperature, wind speed, and precipitation, including averages, sums, and minimum/maximum values.

 The program is organized into three files: